ichi-h/libclipboard/README.md

 cargo build --release
 ```

-Finally, make the symbolic link to it,
+Finally, make the symbolic link to the built file,

 ```shell
 # on Windows